SciML/sciml.ai/index.md

   [DataDrivenDiffEq.jl](https://github.com/SciML/DataDrivenDiffEq.jl) estimates
   Koopman operators (DMD) and utilizes methods like SInDy to turn timeseries data into LaTeX for driving differential equations.
-- **A Multi-Language Userbase**.
+- **A Polyglot Userbase**.
 While the majority of the tooling for SciML is built using the [Julia programming language](https://julialang.org/), SciML is committed to ensure that these methodologies can be used throughout the greater scientific community.
 Tools like [diffeqpy](https://github.com/SciML/diffeqpy)